 Other apps such as iMyfone Umate, PhoneClean, iFunBox, iMazing, Decipher Phone Cleaner and more will also deeply scan your device and clean junk files to help release lost storage space.
 Google them and don’t forget to share your favorites with fellow readers in the comment section.

-iMyfone Umate, pictured below, is available for both Mac and Windows, has lossless photo compression to save space on your iPhone and will automatically back up original photos to your computer.
+iMyfone Umate, pictured below, is available for both Mac and Windows, has lossless photo compression to save storage space on iPhone and will automatically back up original photos to your computer.

 DISCLAIMER: Uninformed use of these tools is highly discouraged.
 Apple prohibits users from accessing the iOS file system for a very good reason.
 Not really knowing what you’re doing might mess up your device.